brooklynrail/brooklynrail-platform/content/events-beta/2020/06/the-life-and-work-of-ronald-bladen.md

 * [URSULA VON RYDINGSVARD: TORN (by William Corwin)](https://brooklynrail.org/2018/06/artseen/Ursula-Von-Rydingsvard-0618)
 * [LABOR INTENSITY: URSULA VON RYDINGSVARD and CLAUDIA COMTE with Kara Rooney](https://brooklynrail.org/2015/03/art/labor-intensity-ursula-von-rydingsvard-and-claudia-comte-with-kara-rooney)

 **Dr. Robert S. Mattison**, Marshall R. Metzgar Professor of Art History at Lafayette College, is the author of numerous books, articles, and exhibition catalogues, including Franz Kline: Coal and Steel, Robert Rauschenberg: Breaking Boundaries, Arshile Gorky: Works, and Robert Motherwell: The Formative Years.
 Dr. Mattison's book titled*Ronald Bladen*published by Abeville Press can be found at<https://www.abbeville.com/books/ronald-bladen-by-robert-s-mattison-783-b>

-**William Corwin** is a sculptor and curator based in New York City.
-His work has been reviewed in the Brooklyn Rail, ARTnews, Sculpture Magazine, Artcritical, and Art Monthly.
-In 2016, he organized I Cyborg at the Gazelli Art House in London.
-He currently teaches with the Meet the Met program at the Metropolitan Museum of Art and hosts a program on Clocktower Radio.
+**Will Corwin** is a sculptor and journalist from New York.
+He has exhibited at The Clocktower, LaMama and Geary galleries in New York, as well as galleries in London, Hamburg, Beijing and Taipei.
+He has written regularly for The Brooklyn Rail, Artpapers, Bomb, Artcritical, Raintaxi and Canvas and formerly for Frieze.
+Most recently he curated and wrote the catalog for Postwar Women at The Art Students League in New York, an exhibition of the school’s alumnae active between 1945-65, and 9th Street Club, and exhibition of Perle Fine, Helen Frankenthaler, Mercedes Matter, Grace Hartigan, Lee Krasner and Elaine Dekooning at Gazelli Art House in Mayfair.
+He is the editor of Formalism; Collected Essays of Saul Ostrow, to be published in 2020, and he will participate in the exhibition Anchor/Roots at the Newhouse Center for Contemporary Art at Snug Harbor Cultural Center in 2021.
+He is represented by Geary Contemporary.

 William is also an ArtSeen editor at the Rail.
 See all of his contributions at [https://brooklynrail.org/contributor/William-Corwin.](https://brooklynrail.org/contributor/William-Corwin)